portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-en.md

-### Initialize the DRBD
+### Initializing the DRBD

-Start the DRBD on each node:
+Start the DRBD on each node by executing below command:

 ```
 systemctl start drbd
 ```

-Check the DRBD status whether or not is running on each node:
+Check if the DRBD status on each node is running:

 ```
 systemctl status drbd